SeldonIO/alibi/doc/source/overview/high_level.md

 - ALE-plots are easy to visualize and understand intuitively
 - Very general as it is a black box algorithm
 - Doesn't struggle with dependencies in the underlying features, unlike PDP plots
-- ALE-plots are fast compared to other accumulated local effects insights such as PDP plots
+- ALE plots are fast

 **Cons**:
-- Harder to explain the underlying motivation behind the method than PDP-plots or M-plots.
+- Harder to explain the underlying motivation behind the method than PDP plots or M plots.
 - Requires access to the training dataset.
-- Unlike PDP-plots, ALE-plots do not work with Categorical data
+- Unlike PDP plots, ALE plots do not work with Categorical data

 ### Counter Factuals:

 Given an instance of the dataset and a prediction given by a model, a question naturally arises how would the instance minimally have to change for a different prediction to be provided.
 Counterfactuals are local explanations as they relate to a single instance and model prediction.

-Given a classification model trained on MNIST and a sample from the dataset with a given prediction, a counterfactual would be a generated image that closely resembles the original but is changed enough that the model correctly classifies it as a different number.
+Given a classification model trained on the MNIST dataset and a sample from the dataset with a given prediction, a counterfactual would be a generated image that closely resembles the original but is changed enough that the model correctly classifies it as a different number.

 __TODO__:
 - Give example image to illustrate